Zottman Curl: Muscles Worked, How To Do and Form

 4. Your legs should be long with a slight bend in your knees.

-7. Once the dumbbells are at shoulder height, rotate your forearms so that your palms are facing down.
+6. Once the dumbbells are at shoulder height, rotate your forearms so your palms face down.

 Know More: Spider Curls: Muscle Worked, Benefits, Alternate & Tip